deepjavalibrary/djl-spring-boot-starter/README.md

 Run the following command locally in order to install DJL spring boot starter in your local maven repository:

     ./mvnw install

+Eventually, starter kit artifacts will be available in maven central, until then the above step is needed to make the dependencies available in the local manven repository.
+Similar, for gradle builds, `mavenLocal()` repository must be enabled.

-Dependencies are divided in two sections:
+Dependencies are divided in two sections: starter dependencies (just the libraries) and spring auto-condiguration for mxnet.
+See below.

 ### Dependency Starter